philsward-drupal/uc_stripecheckout/README.md

 There are no additional libraries needed

 If uc_stripecheckout is not enabled on a site:
 * Install, enable, configure uc_stripecheckout as usual.
+* Install the Stripe PHP Library in the /sites/all/libraries/stripe folder.
+Download from: https://github.com/stripe/stripe-php/releases

 **Important:** uc_stripe and uc_stripecheckout cannot be used at the same time.
 Details to follow below.